 Interment will follow in St. Mary’s Cemetery, Hanover Township.

 I'm so sorry to learn of your family's loss.
-My thoughts and prayers are with you and your family during this time of great sorrow.Tony Krowiak (about 1 month ago)
+My thoughts and prayers are with you and your family during this time of great sorrow.Tony Krowiak (3 months ago)